Afterword

 Ideas shared rituals developed and dropped

-The UJA (or UJC) no longer distributes a "Matzah of Hope"; they now send out a reading called "The Matzah of Unity" to read at the Yachatz; Elat Chaim suggests serving the salad at Karpas-it seems like ideas the time for which has finally arrived (this year again I'll serve marinated cucumbers and mushrooms as well as asparagus at this point in the Seder).
+The UJA no longer distributes a "Matzah of Hope"; they now send out a reading called "The Matzah of Unity" to read at the Yachatz; Elat Chaim suggests serving the salad at Karpas-it seems like ideas the time for which has finally arrived (this year again I'll serve marinated cucumbers and mushrooms as well as asparagus at this point in the Seder).
 In 1998 R. Lee Bycel (after receiving numerous editions of this Haggadah) published a lovely colorful Family Haggadah which (on the back page) picks up on the idea of having participants sign their Haggadah (introduced here in 1991).
 It seems like ideas the time for which has finally arrived.

 Producing this Haggadah

-I take for granted that all the Hebrew has been typed in a normal fashion: from right to left.
+I take for granted that all the Hebrew has been typed in in a normal fashion: from right to left.
 This is due to the serendipitous nature of Yeda Computer in Israel (the software arm, Daniel Pohoryles', now "Panergy") recognizing the value of Nisus as a word processor and my presence at Nisus Software, Inc. to further enable and reap the benefits of its development.

 Debbie's 1987 deed of editing and proofing the whole text (except for this) was repeated again in 1990 and in certain areas again in 1992.
 As always, her taste is impeccable.